stijn-dejongh/lovecraft_public_domain/raw_converts/tr.md

 tomb, near the head of Kalos, they also spoke.
 The wind shrieked more horribly, and both the Syracusans and the Arcadians prayed to Aiolos.

-  In the sunshine of the morning the proxenoi led the Tyrant&rsquo;s messengers up the slope to the abode of the sculptor, but the night-wind had done strange things.
-Slaves&rsquo;
-cries ascended from a scene of desolation, and no more amidst the olive grove rose the gleaming colonnades of that vast hall wherein Musides had dreamed and toiled.
+  In the sunshine of the morning the proxenoi led the Tyrant's messengers up the slope to the abode of the sculptor, but the night-wind had done strange things.
+Slaves' cries ascended from a scene of desolation, and no more amidst the olive grove rose the gleaming colonnades of that vast hall wherein Musides had dreamed and toiled.
 Lone and shaken mourned the humble courts and the lower walls, for upon the sumptuous greater peristyle had fallen squarely